 At just $49.99 retail price (no, that’s not a typo!) the Finale represents an important innovation in combination car seats that can keep a child harnessed for quite some time.
 The Finale shines in harnessed mode but falls a bit short in booster mode.
 This is a compromise that we can live with.
 We’d suggest that families who use the Finale focus on using it in harnessed mode, then consider a different booster option when it’s outgrown in harnessed mode.
 Despite the limitations and challenges of booster mode, we could not be more thrilled to see the Finale on store shelves!

-Our friends at Cosco have generously provided SIX Finales for our lucky readers.
+To celebrate reaching 250,000 members in our Facebook Group, our friends at Cosco have generously provided a Finale for our lucky readers.
 Read our terms and conditions, then enter below for your chance to win!